Slip & Fall Accident Lawyer in Atlanta

 Slip and Fall Injuries

 Slip and fall injuries vary widely—both in their type and their severity.
 Some people walk away from seemingly nasty fall accidents with little more than a minor bump or bruise.
 Other people may suffer a severe injury that causes a long-lasting or permanent physical impairment.
-At MG Law, our Atlanta, GA premises liability attorneys are qualified to help clients with all types of slip and fall accident injuries.
-Many of the injuries our clients suffer are caused by a fall, in particular hitting something.
-We have seen people struggle with blunt trauma injuries, such as:

-• Fractures
+• Fractures;

-• Traumatic brain injuries, including concussions
+• Traumatic brain injuries, including concussions;

-• Soft-tissue injuries
+• Soft-tissue injuries;

-• Nerve damage
+• Nerve damage;

-• Back injuries
+• Back injuries; and

-• Spinal cord damage
+• Spinal cord damage.

 When a person falls down a flight of steps, they can suffer multiple traumatic injuries as they strike each step on their way down to the ground.
 Regardless of the nature of your injuries, it is imperative that you seek a professional evaluation.
 If you were injured, please seek out medical attention promptly.
 The sooner you receive treatment, the better your odds of making a recovery.
 Additionally, you will only be eligible to recover slip and fall compensation if you see a doctor.

-Know How To Bring A Slip & Fall Accident Claim: Identifying Who To Sue
+Know How to Bring a Slip & Fall Accident Claim: Identifying Who to Sue

-Every case poses certain questions that our Atlanta slip and fall accident lawyers must answer: “Who is in control of the property?”
 The person in control could be the owner, the tenant, or a property management company.
 We need to identify this person before we can make a legal claim.
 In some cases, multiple parties may share liability for the same slip and fall accident.

-Second, we ask: “What caused the accident?”
+Second, we ask, What caused the accident?
 If there was a hazard, was the premises owner aware of it?
 In some situations, the owner might have created the hazard, in which case they know that it is dangerous.
 In other situations, a hazard (like condensation) could form naturally, but a premises owner should still discover it if they are reasonably careful about maintaining their property.

-Legal Standards In Georgia Slip and Fall Accidents
+Legal Standards in Georgia Slip and Fall Accidents

 A victim cannot sue simply because they fell on someone’s property and were hurt.
 Instead, they need to show that the premises owner did not use adequate care.
 Under Georgia law, the amount of care is determined by the status of the person visiting the property.